anubhavratha/anubhavratha.github.io/_pages/about.md

 #### Hi and welcome!

-I am a Researcher, currently on a brief career break, working on a few cool personal projects.
+I am a Researcher and recently started working as a Senior Quantitative Analyst at <a href="https://copenhagen-energytrading.com"> Copenhagen Energy Trading </a>.
 Until recently, I was working as Optimization Specialist in the R&D division at <a href="https://www.vestas.com/en"> Vestas Wind Systems </a> in Denmark after receiving my PhD degree from <a href="https://www.dtu.dk/english/">Technical University of Denmark (DTU)</a>.

 At Vestas, I developed algorithms for risk-aware participation of wind and wind-based hybrid power plants, e.g., power-to-x, in energy markets.
-During my PhD, I developed novel market mechanisms and products for energy systems (electricity and gas) to better integrate weather-dependent renewable energy sources (solar, wind) into the energy markets.
+During my PhD, I proposed novel market mechanisms and products for energy systems (electricity and gas) to better integrate weather-dependent renewable energy sources (solar, wind) into the energy markets.

 Previously, I co-founded a CleanTech startup, <a href="https://sharedelectric.com">Shared Electric</a>, based out of Zurich, Switzerland, where we built demand response solutions to accelerate the clean energy transition in Europe and India.